 Novelty Tap Handles

 You’ve no doubt seen a few unique novelty tap handles on friend’s kegerators.
 There is a novelty tap handle for just about any hobby or interest out there.
 You want a guitar tap handle?
 No problem.
 I’ve seen handles with just about every type of animal on them, even dragons and unicorns.
 Naked ladies?
 Yep.
 College teams, sports of all kinds… I’ve even seen a Donald Trump keg handle.
-Check out this list of beer tap handles, to see if you can find one that interests you.
+Check out this list of unique beer tap handles, to see if you can find one that interests you.

 Custom Tap Handles